genodelabs/genode-allwinner/README.md

 which is AGPLv3 + open-source linking exception.
 This code is also available under a commercial license offered by Genode Labs.

-For code ported from other projects - e.g., device drivers ported from the Linux kernel - the license of the originating upstream project applies.
+For code ported from other projects - e.g, device drivers ported from the Linux kernel - the license of the originating upstream project applies.

 Please refer to the individual file headers for detailed information.